jsueprez/blockchain-developer-bootcamp-final-project/README.md

 ### Smart contract
 1. Update baseURI
 2. Implement/check how tokenURI is added to the mint
+3. Check mint function to change state of the token_ID
+4. Add validation to trade function
+5. Check withdraw function

 ### FrontEnd
 1. Check code for mint button
 2. Interact with Metamask
 3. Message when minted
-4. Update frontend according to the collection(tokens left for e.g)

 ### IPFS
-1. Select some IMages
+1. Select some Images
 2. check how to use a json generator
 3. Upload images to the ipfs
 4. Upload json to the ipfs